intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

    (venv)$ pip install tensorflow-serving-api
    ```
 5. **Create a SavedModel**: Using the conversion script `model_graph_to_saved_model.py`, convert the pre-trained model graph to a SavedModel.
-   (For ResNet50, substitute the name of the ResNet50 FP32 pre-trained model.)
+   (For ResNet50, substitute the name of the ResNet50 FP32 or the ResNet50 Int8 pre-trained model.)

    Example:
    ```